happykhan/qualibact/docs/Citrobacter/Citrobacter_farmeri/index.md

 # *Citrobacter farmeri*

-This is the GenomeQC page for *Citrobacter farmeri*.
+This is the QualiBact page for *Citrobacter farmeri*.
 For detailed methods on how these thresholds were calculated, please see [Methods](../../methods.md).
 The suggested thresholds are:

 | metric                 | lower_bounds   | upper_bounds   |